tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 OSM Bright depends on two large shapefiles.
 You will need to download and extract them before continuing.

-Download them to the shp directory in the osm-bright folder.
+Download them to the shp directory in the mapbox-osm-bright-* folder.
 You can do this with wget like:

+    cd ~/Downloads/mapbox-osm-bright-*
+    mkdir shp
+    cd shp
     wget http://data.openstreetmapdata.com/simplified-land-polygons-complete-3857.zip
     wget http://data.openstreetmapdata.com/land-polygons-split-3857.zip